What Is Overdelivery & Overdelivery Guide In Logistics

 As you can see, Track-POD apps allow you to not only over deliver but also report on it clearly and instantly.

-Managers and dispatchers will see the overdelivered quantity as well as rejected quantity if any - delivery drivers can even take or select photos that will automatically populate the web dashboard.
+Managers and dispatchers will see the overdelivered and rejected quantities, if any.
+Delivery drivers can even take or select photos that will automatically populate the web dashboard.

 Screenshot 2022 07 26 at 16.37.58 1